 Amanda is an ‘artsy momma’ to 2 kids who love making crafts just as much as she does.
 Follow their creative journey over on the blog titled Artsy Momma.
 Besides crafts, they share fun food ideas, hands-on learning activities, mommy DIY, + lots more!
 If you love handprint art, head over to their Fun Handprint Art blog where you will find hundreds of their projects all made with little hands and feet.

-Share via Comments LinkedIn Reddit Email Yahoo Mail Gmail SMS Telegram Facebook Messenger Buffer Edgar Copy Link Our creative preschool theme for this week is pumpkins.
-We made a fun jack-o-lantern craft with changeable emotions…
+Share via Comments LinkedIn Reddit Email Yahoo Mail Gmail SMS Telegram Facebook Messenger Buffer Edgar Copy Link Today, my son & I did a Marble Painting Activity together, Christmas-themed of course!
+I gave him red…

 Share via Comments LinkedIn Reddit Email Yahoo Mail Gmail SMS Telegram Facebook Messenger Buffer Edgar Copy Link Are you ready to start wrapping Christmas presents?
 Today’s tutorial is a robot gift tag, perfect for bigger…